The Nursing Team

 Becky is the Reimbursement Manager at Infusion Solutions. email@example.com

-Julie is a Reimbursement Specialist (and a Pharmacy Technician, in a pinch) at Infusion Solutions.
+Julie is a Reimbursement Specialist and part-time hospital liaison at Infusion Solutions.
 Julie graduated in 2006 from Anthem College in Portland, OR, then worked locally in Bellingham for Hoagland’s pharmacy for 3.5 years before joining ISI in December of 2012.
 She is a great addition to the team, and brings a radiant smile and overall cool vibe to the office.

 Lauralee is a Reimbursement Specialist at Infusion Solutions. firstname.lastname@example.org